perathambkk/learning3d_assignment2/README.md

 # 16-889 Assignment 2: Single View to 3D

+(I modified some codes to support pytorch3d 0.7.2.
+Also this repo is supposed to be pretty much runable in colab.)

 Goals: In this assignment, you will explore the types of loss and decoder functions for regressing to voxels, point clouds, and mesh representation from single view RGB input.

 ## 0. Setup